hchenqi/ViewDesign/README.md

 The standard component library of *ViewDesign* introduces **size traits**: `Fixed`, `Auto` and `Relative` that mark how the width or the height of a view component is to be decided which can be checked at compile-time.

 - `Fixed` means a dimension of a view is assigned by its parent view.
+The returned value of this dimension is ensured to be the same as in `size_ref`.

 - `Auto` means a dimension of a view is determined by the view itself.
+The value of the dimension in `size_ref` is ignored.

-- `Relative` means a dimension of a view is finally calculated by the view but based on some information provided by its parent view.
+- `Relative` means a dimension of a view is finally calculated by the view but based on the value in the `size_ref` provided by its parent view.

 `view_ref` holds a reference to a view, and `view_ptr` owns a unique pointer to a view.
 Both of them can be marked by certain size traits, and a parent view may only accept child views passed as `view_ref` or `view_ptr` with certain size traits.
 This will be checked through C++ concepts at compile-time.